csh970605/csh970605.github.io/_posts/2024-05-07-Probability_RandomVector.md

 # Conditional Probability

-The probability that event A occurs under a given condition of event B is called the conditional probability of event A. And defines as formula [11].
+The probability that an event A occurs under a given condition of an event B is called the **conditional probability** of an event A. And it is defined as formula [11].

 <p align="center">
     <span>$P(A \mid B) = \frac{P(A,B)}{P(B)}$</span>